 - 2.75 core GPA on High School transcripts

-In addition to the ACT and High School requirements, transfer students (4 year and Community College including internal program transfers) must meet the following criteria:
+In addition to the ACT and High School requirements, transfer students (4 year and Community College) must meet the following criteria:

 - 2.75 GPA on college transcripts